pritimane1809/Insternship_assignments/Day-05_Linux_assessment/README.md

     - If a web server is installed, logs are usually stored under /var/log/.
 For Apache deafault log location is /var/log/apache2/ and for Nginx the deafault log location is /var/log/nginx/

+10. Network troubleshooting (Practical):

+11. Wrote a script to check the disk usage